 We may monitor calls and transactions to ensure service quality, to comply with law and regulation and our internal procedures and to combat fraud and other criminal activity.

 If a new purpose for using your Personal Data develops, we will update this policy to identify that purpose.

-In relation to the processing of criminal convictions data and politically exposed persons data and to the extent another ground cannot be applied, we rely on your consent.
-Such consent is necessary for us to provide our services and should you withdraw such consent we may have to stop providing certain services to you.
+In relation to the processing of criminal convictions data and politically exposed persons’ Personal Data to the extent another legal basis cannot be applied, we rely on your consent.
+Such consent is necessary for us to provide our services; if you withdraw this consent, we may have to stop providing certain services to you.

 We only collect the Personal Data that we determine we need for one (or more) of the purposes set out in Principle 2.

 We will only use or disclose your Personal Data for the purpose(s) it was collected for and as otherwise identified in this Privacy Code.

 Sharing outside the BMO Financial Group: Personal Data may be provided to third parties, including regulatory or law enforcement authorities, court services, and anti-fraud organisations:

 Unless prohibited by law, we can give you details of any such third party disclosures upon request.